nagabalajitg/Distributed-Algorithms/README.md

 ### About System
-    P2P message passing system
+1. P2P message passing distributed system.
+So message sent in a channel will be immediately consumed by destination process, if it is up and running.
-    Each Process will have two channels between each proceses (Write and Read Channel)
+2. Each Process will have two channels between each processes (Write and Read Channel)

 ### Algorithms
 1. Lai-Yang Snapshot